The absolute Euler product representation of the absolute zeta function for a torsion free Noetherian $\mathbb{F}_1$-scheme: Absolute zeta function and the main theorem

 such that $M_n(t^a):=\kappa_a(n)$. \end{definition}

-Using the linear M\"obius transform, Theorem \ref{result: AEP for Noetherian} can be represented only by the counting function $N(t)$. \begin{cor} Let $\mcX$ be a torsion free Noetherian $\fun$-scheme and let $N(t)$ be the counting function of $\mcX$.
+Using this homomorphism $M_n$, Theorem \ref{result: AEP for Noetherian} can be represented only by the counting function $N(t)$. \begin{cor} Let $\mcX$ be a torsion free Noetherian $\fun$-scheme and let $N_\mcX(t)$ be the counting function of $\mcX$.
 Then we have